A rapidly converging Ramanujan-type series for Catalan's constant: Introduction

+In fact, this result was confirmed computationally (with the aid of the WZ method) by Guillera in a recent work~\cite{Guillera}.
+The higher rate of convergence of this series in comparison to the previous ones, as well as its smaller number of basic arithmetic operations per iteration, has led me to search for a formal proof in order to justify its inclusion in further releases of mathematical softwares.

-Here in this note, starting from a Guillera's hypergeometric identity I prove a Ramanujan-type series representation for Catalan's constant similar to that in Eq.~\eqref{eq:Sun} whose convergence rate surpasses that of all known central binomial series representations for this constant.
+Here in this note, starting from a known hypergeometric identity I first prove a Ramanujan-type series representation for $G$ similar to that proved by Guillera.
+The convergence rate of this series is then shown to surpass that of all known similar central binomial series representations for this constant.
+As a complement, I show that a simple proof of Eq.~\eqref{eq:Sun} follows from the application of a combinatorial identity to our main result.